-In the third worst shipwreck ever in New Zealand waters, 121 lives were lost when the Union Steam Ship Company steamer Wairarapa struck Miners Head, on the northern tip of Great Barrier Island, 90 km north-east of Auckland.
+It remains the third deadliest shipwreck ever in New Zealand waters: 121 lives were lost when the steamer Wairarapa struck Miners Head, on the northern tip of Great Barrier Island, 90 km north-east of Auckland.

-In all, 101 passengers and 20 of the crew died.
-The resulting Court of Enquiry found that Captain McIntosh’s actions were the primary cause of the tragedy.
+A resulting Court of Enquiry laid the blame on the Wairarapa’s captain, J.S.
+McIntosh.
 As well as maintaining excessive speed, he had taken the wrong course from the Three Kings Islands and not made allowance for currents.